 What Is Arthritis?

-Discover the signs of arthritis and the many natural therapies available to your pets.
+Discover the signs of pet arthritis and the many natural treatments available.

 Joan Hustace Walker |

 Page 1 of 3

 According to one recent study, canine osteoarthritis strikes an estimated one in five adult dogs, or roughly 20 percent of the 44 million adult dogs in the United States.
 This same study indicates that dogs most at risk of developing osteoarthritis are large breeds, geriatric dogs, active dogs (e.g., working or sporting dogs), and those with inherited joint abnormalities such as hip or elbow dysplasia.